YouranSun/Reimaton/README.md

 ## About

-*Reimaton* is a GUI programme that helps you generate a valid reimbursement application based on your Fapiao and other documents.

-It aims to improve the efficiency of the reimbursement process for the University's XCPC team, especially avoiding the back-and-forth caused by mistakes in the reimbursement materials.
+*Reimaton* is a GUI programme that helps you generate a valid reimbursement application.
+It aims to improve the efficiency of the university's reimbursement process for XCPC contests, avoiding the back-and-forth caused by mistakes in the reimbursement materials.

 <table><tr>
 <td><img src="wechat1.jpg" alt="wechat1" /></td>